- Map it

 Seasonally, the lighthouse itself is open to visitors, who can climb the 220 steps to the top for unparalleled views of the Whalehead in Historic Corolla, the Currituck Sound, and the Atlantic Ocean.
 If you make the climb, be sure and pause at both the base of the lighthouse and the first two landings for museum quality exhibits showcasing the history of the lighthouse, the lighthouse keepers, and the giant Fresnel Lens, still in operation.

-The Currituck Beach Lighthouse is open daily for climbing from 9:00 a.m. to 5:00 p.m. from Easter until the day before Thanksgiving.
-Tickets are inexpensive for adults and children under 7 can climb for free as long as they are accompanied by an adult.
+The Currituck Beach Lighthouse is open daily for climbing from 9:00 a.m. to 5:00 p.m. from mid-March until the end of November (closed Thanksgiving Day).
+The cost to climb is inexpensive at around $12.
+Kids must be 4 years old to climb.
 In addition, a Museum Gift Shop is also open seasonally, and features Outer Banks books, lighthouse memorabilia, clothing, and other treasures.

-The lighthouse and lighthouse grounds can also be booked for weddings, school field trips, and other special events.
-Visit the lighthouse's website for additional information on special occasions and large groups.
+The lighthouse and lighthouse grounds can also be booked for weddings, school field trips, and guided tours.
+Visit the lighthouse's website for additional information.

 Where is the Currituck Beach Lighthouse?